(rac . on . teur)

 Greg is the star of the web series The Micro-Adventures, a video diary of some amazing places and Greg’s love for the great outdoors.
 The series is proof that anyone can have an affordable, fun adventure without traveling across the globe.

 In 2012 Greg launched The Morton Podcast!
 Greg, with his wife and co-host Sandra, take a new look at life through the lens of laughter, creativity, inspiration and motivation.
 Each show a new topic is discussed, phone calls from listeners are taken and a new perspective is discovered about the world around them.

 With the support of his amazing parents, Greg enjoyed a normal childhood, graduated from high school and began what would become a twenty year business career managing multi-million dollar operations for some of the country’s top companies.
 During that time, he honed his skills in leadership development, coaching and mentoring.
 He has been recognized and awarded for his ability to teach and motivate others.

 Greg Morton holds an Associate of Arts of Business Administration, as well as a Bachelor of Fine Arts in Visual Communications, graduating Summa Cum Laude.

-He is married to Sandra, his wife of seventeen years, and together they share their lives happily in a historic 1920s Craftsman Bungalow.
+He is married to Sandra, his wife of twenty years, and together they share their lives happily in a historic 1920s Craftsman Bungalow.